HUD’s administration and planning activities in support of CDBG-DR and MIT

 Maximizing planning and administrative funds

 We have talked about defining, allocating, and documenting the costs.
-One question you may have now is how to use this information to maximize the benefit of having planning and administrative funds.
+One question you may have now is how to use this information to maximize the benefit from planning and administrative funds.
 What do successful grantees do that we can learn for ourselves?
 Below are some useful tips you may want to consider:

 1. Planning and administrative activities can easily be perceived as a catch-all bucket for costs that do not fit within the program parameters.
 But that is not the case.
 There are specific types of costs that can be considered eligible under each activity.
-It is good guidance to question the purpose of specific cost and how it furthers the objective of a planning activity or meets the definition of a grant management scope.
-Asking questions about a cost may reveal that it can be appropriately charged to a program instead!
+It is good guidance to question the purpose of a specific cost and how it furthers the objective of a planning activity or meets the definition of a grant management scope.
+Asking questions about a cost may reveal that it can be appropriately charged to a program instead.

 2. If you are thoughtful at the start of the grant about what you charge to your planning and administrative buckets, this will provide options for you later in the grant when you may want to consider moving eligible costs from the program to the administrative bucket.
 Available grant funding will also allow you to process more Action Plan amendments, hold public hearings, and procure outside expertise for various needs that may come up during the grant until closeout.

-5. Depends on the applicable Federal Register Notice (FRN), but usually 70% of funds must meet a National Objective and 80% of funds must address needs within the HUD-identified Most Impacted and Distressed (MID) areas.
+5. This last tip depends on the applicable Federal Register Notice (FRN), but usually 70% of funds must meet a National Objective and 80% of funds must address needs within the HUD-identified Most Impacted and Distressed (MID) areas.
 Administration and planning activities are the only CDBG-DR/MIT activities that do not need to meet a National Objective, such that the 70% only applies to the grant amount after deducting administrative and planning funds.
 For the MID requirement, HUD allows planning and administrative funds to count towards the percentage required but will require justification in the Action Plan for how the funds are used.
-Refer to applicable FRN or your local HUD representative for questions you make have on meeting these requirements.
+Refer to the applicable FRN or your local HUD representative for questions you make have on meeting these requirements.

-For more on this topic, refer to the original guidance in Notice CPD-13-07: Allocating Staff Costs Between Program Administration Costs vs. Activity Delivery Costs in CDBG.
-Also, check out these helpful presentations (2018 Admin & Planning, 2019 Admin & Planning, 2019 CDBG-DR Basics) and additional tools (Guidance on CDBG-DR Costs) provided from HUD on the HUD Exchange.
+Also, check out these helpful presentations (2018 Admin & Planning, 2019 Admin & Planning, 2019 CDBG-DR Basics, 2023 Admin Funds, 2024 CDBG-DR Basics and additional tools (Guidance on CDBG-DR Costs) provided from HUD on the HUD Exchange.